GNRI Class S: 1958 dispersal

 Much of the GNR network was closed in 1957 and the remaining system was split between Córas Iompair Éireann (CIÉ) and the Ulster Transport Authority (UTA) in 1958, with the fleet divided as equally as possible between the two parties.
 The UTA renumbered their locomotives, whereas the CIÉ merely added an "N" suffix to the locomotives' former GNRI numbers.

 CIÉ soon replaced its remaining steam locomotives with diesels and sold four of its former GNRI steam locomotives – all three S class and one VS class – to the UTA in 1963.

 The UTA based some of its S class locomotives in Belfast and used it to haul trains on the Belfast – Portadown main line and Portadown – Derry "Derry Road".

 Preservation

 One member of the class, No. 171 Slieve Gullion, is preserved.
 In preservation it has covered most of the Irish railway system, including many non-GNR(I) lines.

 The locomotive was in service until 2002 when its boiler certificate expired.
 Growing Rural Opportunities Within (GROW) South Antrim is now funding the locomotive's restoration.
 In January 2014 the locomotive was transported to Railway Restoration North East Ltd in Shildon, County Durham, which began overhaul until they went insolvent.
 The locomotive was rescued and returned to Whitehead and put in store in 2015.

 As of September 2019, overhaul has recommenced at Whitehead, with boiler being lifted in October, and wheels removed from frames at the same time to allow wheels to be reprofiled, axle box work, and further work on the motion.

-It is intended that 171 replaces 85 when its boiler ticket expires.